Who are we?

 Who do we share your personal data with?

-We share your personal data with the client who has a consultancy engagement or contractor requirement, in order to determine with the client whether you are a good fit for the available requirement.
+We share your personal data with the client who has a consultancy engagement, in order to determine with the client whether you are a good fit for their requirements.

 What legal basis do we have for using your information?